ktg5/OldTwitch/README.md

 - [x] make the extension replace the select pages with custom ones.
     - [ ] make the page replacer better, aka no need to fully replace or refresh the current page.

+- [ ] update noticer when user updates to a newer version of the extension
+    - [ ] show different update notices for dev builds?

 - [x] get an api key or something to get the user's stats, such as following, recommends, etc. and also use for streamer stats.
 - [x] ~~figure out how to get PubSub to worky~~
 - [x] figure out how to get Hermes WS to worky